Multiple regions

 Temporary Regions

-Creating a temporary region for a resource.
+Add a temporary region to a resource

-3. Click Create to save the configuration.
+5. Click Create to save the configuration.

 Adding a temporary region for a resource.

-The block labeled “Out of region” reflects the periods the resource is outside of their home region (adjusted to the temporary region’s time zone).
+The block labeled Out of region reflects the periods the resource is outside of their home region.
+This is adjusted to the temporary region’s time zone.

 Viewing a temporary resource in the region they are visiting.

-Adjusting the filters to look at the resource’s home region (here Sydney), the “out of region” period (unavailability) for the resource (Lisa Lund) will be 11:00 am to 4:00 pm due to Sydney’s time zone being one hour different.
+In the following example, adjusting the filters to look at the resource’s home region of Sydney, the Out of region period where they are unavailable is 11:00AM to 4:00PM due to Sydney’s time zone being one hour different.

 Viewing a resource who is assigned temporarily to another region.